Can I Appeal a Child Custody Decision in New York?

 Appealing the Decision

 If you suspect the judge made an erroneous decision, you have 30 days from the date of order to file an appeal.
 Do not wait to fight your case.
-Contact Empire Law for professional assistance today.
+Contact The Franklin Law Firm for professional assistance today.

 Categories: